The language used by many organisations today still tends to favour

 the writing style of its writers over the reading style of its readers.

 OUR SERVICE: So, what is plain English?
-It is writing, composed with your readers in mind and in an appropriate tone of voice, that is clear, concise and considerate.
-It is NOT about dumbing down language or banning new or big words; it’s about using the most appropriate words.
-Governments and organisations around the world have pledged to become more reader-friendly by applying the seven principles or techniques of plain English (or plain language) to their documents – something we believe everyone should do.
+It is writing composed with your readers in mind and in an appropriate tone of voice that is clear, concise and considerate.
+It is NOT about dumbing down language or banning new or big words; it’s about using the best ones.
+Governments and organisations around the world have pledged to become more reader-friendly by applying the seven principles of plain English (or plain language) to their documents – something we believe everyone should do.

 As ardent supporters of plain English, we are proud to offer this specialism as part of our writing, editing, style guide and training services.

-THE OUTCOME: Shorter, quicker and easier to read documents that make your readers happy, save you time and money, and leave more soybeans (ink) and trees (paper) in the world!
+THE BENEFITS: Shorter, quicker and easier to read documents that make your readers happy, save you time and money, and leave more soybeans (ink) and trees (paper) in the world!